wwagner33/portuno-api-scc/README.md

    git clone https://github.com/PORTUNO-SMD/portuno-api.git
    ```

 **Create a `.env` file in the project's root directory and set the required environment variables.
-These variables include the database credentials and other environment-specific configurations.
+These variables include the DATABASE credentials and other environment-specific configurations.
 A basic example of the `.env` file content is shown below:**

    ```
    USER